Brand Work & Advertising

 As the Head of Content at the Mustache Agency for three years, I created dozens of successful branded series for clients like Expedia, Visit Holland, American Express, T. Rowe Price, but one of my favorites is one that I made with my team for Stella Artois, called Host One To Remember.
 With our partners at the New York Times’ T Brand Studio, we found four interesting folks to each host a memorable dinner party.
 Musician Jonah Reider, photographer Paul Octavious, actress Gina Rodriguez and eating designer, Marije Vogelzang all created unforgettable dining experiences for this series that both T Brand Studio and Stella loved.
 We loved making these, and now everyone from those shoots REALLY REALLY knows how to pour a perfect Stella.

-Success metrics: Stella Artois was delighted with the performance of this series, and the NYT went on to give us (Mustache) three more big deals after the launch of this.
+“Stella Artois used the performance of this series as a benchmark for all future branded content series.
+And the NYT, who hired us to produce the series for their T Brand Studio, went on to give us (Mustache) three more big deals after the launch of this.”